 I compared a very recent selling price to one 3.5 years earlier.
 The selling price for this HOF rookie card increased from $535 to $905, a difference of $370 or a 69% gain.
 That’s an annualized gain of more than 15% per year.
 No too bad!

 As you can see, the market for the right cards can be outstanding.
 I obviously have a lot more research to do but sticking to hall of famer’s rookie cards could turn out to be a decent investment.

 So what do you think?
 Do you collect sport cards and if so, what is your prized card?
 Is the rapid increase in prices caused by the baby boomers buying up all of their toys and collectibles they had growing up?
 These cards don’t pay dividends but they could produce some nice capital gains down the road.
 Either way, it’s fun and I don’t think I’ll lose any money on these purchases.
-It’s just another form of entertainment for me even though my wife may think I’m a little crazy.
+It’s just another form of entertainment for me.